SCXsunchenxi/RCE/README.md

     tensorflow==1.13

 2. Case
   Data use: Sepsis data.
-Out it in sepsis_data folder.
+See it in sepsis_data folder.

   Download link:    https://www.physionet.org/content/challenge-2019/1.0.0